 The practice of yoga is one of purification.
 Purification of the body, purification of the mind and purification of the spirit.
 As you undertake the process of yoga, you will notice your body respond.
 Once the body is clear, then yoga deals with the emotional and mental stuff that was lurking behind your physical stuff.

-Initially we practise yoga because it feels good and our body responds with fewer aches and pains, more energy and feelings of wellness.
+Initially, we practise yoga because it feels good, and our body responds with fewer aches and pains, more energy and feelings of wellness.
 This is just the start.

-Then we inevitably reach a point in our practice where we get angry or bored, we want more or we feel our practice isn’t giving us enough of the feel-good stuff that we’re seeking.
+Then we inevitably reach a point in our practice where we get angry or bored, we want more, or we feel our practice isn’t giving us enough of the feel-good stuff that we’re seeking.
 This is when most people stop or stagnate.
 They think it’s the teacher and go looking for another class.
-They think that maybe yoga isn’t the magic fix it’s slated to be and stop.
+They feel that maybe yoga isn’t the magic fix it’s slated to be and stop.
 THIS IS WHERE THE REAL YOGA BEGINS.
 This is where yoga becomes personal.
 It gets into you.
 And that may be confronting.

 When I reached this stage, it was like hitting a wall.
 WTF?
 How come I don’t feel good anymore?
-I’d enjoyed releasing tension and stress from my body and freeing up energy and I was comfortable with not dealing with my issues.
+I’d enjoyed releasing tension and stress from my body and freeing up energy, and I was comfortable with not dealing with my issues.
 Paradoxically, the more I tried to hide from my dissatisfaction, the more it came up.
 The more I suppressed my frustrations with life, the more frustrated I became.
 Anger, sadness, grief, disappointment, shame – you name it – it was rising out of nowhere.
 What happened to my beloved yoga?
 It used to be my refuge, my escape.
 Now it was making me feel like shit.

 At this point, I shifted from practising exercise yoga to practising authentic yoga.
 I found a wise teacher who had experienced all this.
 She said it was ok.
 She said all was well.
-She encouraged me to let myself have these emotions instead of constantly stuffing them away.
+She encouraged me to let myself have these emotions instead of continually stuffing them away.
 She talked about the yoga mat being a sacred space.
 She talked about surrender and letting go of control.
 It was then that my focus shifted to what was happening inside my body, rather than the shape I was making.
-Then the penny finally dropped and it all made sense (I love it when people have this realisation after years of practise.
+Then the penny finally dropped, and it all made sense (I love it when people have this realisation after years of practice.
 They finally get it.)